 - Influenza no further information

 - Look up: Influenza

 - Virus

-- not identified
+- - not identified

-- Influenza other types
+• Influenza - other types

-- o Code J09 influenza due to identified zoonotic or pandemic influenza virus is restricted to influenza A/H5N1 ONLY.
+- Code J09 influenza due to identified zoonotic or pandemic influenza virus is restricted to influenza A/H5N1 ONLY.
 Do not assign J09 for any other types of influenza.

 - Other specified types of Influenza e.g. Influenza A, Influenza A (H3N2), Influenza A(H1N1), influenza B:

 - Look up: Influenza

 - virus

 - identified

-Effective from:

-Continuation of existing practise advice issued to all HIPE staff by HPO in February 2018 First Published:
+Effective from: First Published: Continuation of existing practise advice issued to all HIPE staff by HPO in February 2018 i ii st i ublisticu.
 Reason for standard: Continuation of existing practice.
 This standard provides general information on the coding of Influenza.

-Standard renumbered and revised due to the introduction of ACS 1012 in 10th Standard updated:

-edition and changes to the alphabetic index for looking up influenza.
+Standard updated: Standard renumbered and revised due to the introduction of ACS 1012 in 10 th edition and changes to the alphabetic index for looking up influenza.

-Chapter 12 Diseases of the Skin and Subcutaneous Tissue
+Chapter 12 Diseases of the Skin and Subcutaneous Tissue (12--)